 Introduction

-Max Planck Institute for Solar System Research Göttingen
+Max Planck Institute for Solar System Research, Göttingen

 Institute for Astrophysics and Geophysics, University of Göttingen

-The Institute for Astrophysics in Göttingen is the only university institute in the state of Lower Saxony where teaching and research in astronomy and astrophysics is performed.
+The Institute for Astrophysics and Geophysics in Göttingen is the only university institute in the state of Lower Saxony where teaching and research in astronomy and astrophysics is performed.
 It is an institute with state-of-the-art facilities within the department of physics at the Georg-August University.
 Since June 2005 the institute is located in the new building of the physics department, now in close vicinity to the relocated MPS.

 The scientific research areas cover the full range of astrophysics using observational data from various ground- and space-based telescopes in combination with numerical simulations as well as theoretical physics.
 The institute has a long tradition of contributing to the design and building of instruments for ESO, ESA and NASA facilities.